4 Bizarre Bee Problems You Should Learn to Fix

 Bees are an amazingly diverse insect species, comprising some 20,000 different varieties.
-These flying creatures live wherever they have access to their food source -- flowering plants -- and are to be found on every continent but Antarctica.
-Although bees play a crucial role in biodiversity, many humans dislike them due to the painful stings with which they defend themselves.
+These flying creatures live wherever they have access to their food source -- flowering plants -- and are found on every continent but Antarctica.
+Although they play a crucial role in biodiversity, many humans dislike bees due to the painful stings with which they defend themselves.
 Beyond their stinging capability, bees can cause some lesser known disturbances.
 Here are 4 bizarre bee problems and how to deal with them.

 2. Drunken-seeming bees flock around the base of one of your trees, accompanied by a smell of beer.
 When a tree is wounded due to unskillful pruning, natural cracking, or insect damage, oozing sap results.
 If the sap becomes infected, it will be acidic or … hic! … alcoholic.
 This condition, known as slime flux, attracts not only sweet-loving bees of various kinds but also beetles, butterflies, ants, and worms.
 It tends to affect maple trees, poplars, and large oaks especially.
 To discourage the insect revelry and protect your tree from further harm, wash down its trunk with a mild bleach solution.

 3. Mud is found in an outdoor electrical outlet, air conditioner, or heating unit.
 You might have a honey bee nest on your hands.
-Honey bees like to nest in dark spaces, such as the inside of a hollow tree -- or your HVAC housing.
-Removing a colony that has taken up residence is a tricky business due to the combined problems of warding off stings, protecting against electrical shock, and avoiding harm to the bees.
-Africanized bees, which live mainly in Texas and other southern states, are particularly dangerous because they are more aggressive than other honey bees.
-You may need the services of both an electrician and an Austin pest control expert or beekeeper.
-To prevent this type of infestation, purchase insect proof electrical equipment and keep its cover closed.
+Honey bees like to nest in dark spaces, like the inside of a hollow tree -- or your HVAC housing.
+Removing a colony that's taken up residence is a tricky business, due to the combined problems of warding off stings, protecting against electrical shock, and avoiding harm to the bees.
+Africanized bees, which live mainly in southern states, are particularly dangerous because they're more aggressive than other honey bees.
+You may need to hire a pest control expert and an electrician.
+To prevent this type of infestation, buy insect-proof electrical equipment and keep the cover closed.
 You may screen or seal existing equipment, but be careful not to interfere with essential ventilation.

 Laura Firszt writes for networx.com.